Canning Stock Route Experience. North to South. 24 Nights. Alice Springs to Uluru/Ayers Rock

 WHERE CAN I GET SUPPLIES AND FUEL?

-Fuel is available along our route, however, you will need to have a fuel range of 1,100 km for the longest stretch with no fuel stops.
+Fuel is available along our route, however, you will need to have a fuel range of 1,100 km for the longest stretch with no fuel stops (this takes into account emergencies and altered itineraries due to weather etc).
 All care will be taken to check in advance whether fuel is available where we are going.
 Water and food is also available in these locations but fresh food is not always available and variety is limited.

 CAN I HIRE A 4WD VEHICLE & CAMPING GEAR?

 Yes you can.
-Talk to us about hiring a vehicle and all the gear from Darwin, Broome or Perth.
-Priced from about $499/day.
+Click Here if you're thinking about hiring a vehicle (and all the gear) from Darwin or Broome, and returning to Perth.
+Priced from about $380/day.

 WHAT HAPPENS IF THERE IS FLOODING OR ROAD CLOSURES IN AND AROUND THE DESERT AT THE TIME OF OUR TOUR?